nexavolve-colin/eip/README.md

 10.11.12.13
 ```

 To retrieve the private IP addresses associated with all network interfaces use both the `--private` and `--all` flags.
-The primary private IP address is always returned first.
+The primary private IP address is always printed first.

 ```bash
 eip --private --all